adapt0/smartplug/doc/internals.md

 Serial settings are 115200 8N1.

-When booting normally, with the factory firmware, you should see something like:
+When booting normally (with the factory firmware) you should see something like:

 ```
 2.0.0(5a875ba)